Tuesday, September 3, 2024

 It’s been two years since I was diagnosed with a fracture of the spine and ensuing complications.
 This is a diagnosis that is right there on the same level of terminal diseases (at least in my mind) because of the probability of becoming an invalid.
 I am all for positive body image, being optimistic and looking at the bright side of things, but any #mobility issue carries the threat of discrimination from society, regardless of all the supportive laws and slogans out there.
 If you add to it #livelihood #challenges and any obstacles that an able-bodied person could face, then it would be even worse for this person.
 This is compounded multiple times if one lives in a #conflict zone.
 But the worst fear is losing #control of your own body and #privacy.

 Being someone with a high #pain #tolerance - because of course it would be shameful to be seen complaining (another of my pet peeves) -I have been known to ditch a cast after 48 hours and walk with a brace because someone in my family needed help.
-Most times I have the impression on running on pure adrenaline.
+Most times I have the impression of running on pure adrenaline.
 I used to be proud of this to the point of imagining it a #heroic feat.
-At some point friends used to describe me a cross between Wonder Woman and the Iron Woman.
+Friends used to describe me as a cross between Wonder Woman and the Iron Woman.
 I’m not sure if either is flattering, but I always felt I had to live up to that hero #syndrome.
-So that day in November of 2021 when I was in the emergency room in hospital complaining from difficulty in walking and pain in the spine, pelvis and left arm and leg after a fall, I accepted with a tinge of relief the doctor’s diagnosis that it was just a contusion which would take a few weeks to a month to resolve itself.
+So that day in November of 2021 when I was in the emergency room in hospital complaining from difficulty in walking and pain in the spine, pelvis and left arm and leg after a fall, I accepted with great relief the doctor’s diagnosis that it was just a contusion which would take a few weeks to a month to resolve itself.
 What bothered me was the phrase “for your age maybe a bit more, but you will be fine”.
-The #ageism, #mansplaining and #chauvinism heaped at me in one single instance hurt me to the core.
+The #ageism, #mansplaining and #chauvinism heaped at me in one single instance hurt me more than the injury.
 When I challenged him and requested an x-ray, he refused and maintained that he was confident I did not need it.
 Because I was capable of walking despite the pain and my previous experience with sports injuries, I wanted to believe that I was ok.
 That was the logic I had used to accept the diagnosis plus the idiotic #hero-syndrome.

 I did not need to sacrifice activities since many of us were still mostly working from home in that late Covid era.
 A few days later I had to travel unexpectedly and this is where it was revealed that my range of activity was severely limited.
 Plane seats were terrible, I could not lift my carryon bag let alone checked luggage.
 Pure agony.
 My leg mobility started to become even more restricted, and the pelvis area felt totally off like I was somehow twisted.
 Two days later my initial limp intensified and I was visibly dragging my right leg.
 The number of locations that became numb in my body increased too.
 It was the scariest sensation feeling numbness and being in pain simultaneously.
 I checked myself into a hospital.
 It had been about a week since my terrible fall and the trauma orthopedist in attendance requested an MRI and some x-rays after the examination.
 The results revealed two fractures in the sacrum that reached the pelvis, some slippages at the level of thoracic and lumbar areas of the #spine and a hairline fracture of my elbow with a damaged ligament in my shoulder.
 The doctor was shocked of how I had been withstanding the pain, let alone walking.
 On hearing the diagnosis, I became totally unraveled and suddenly every ache I had been sucking in became a waterfall of torment as I had released the dam.
 The body has immense capabilities in time of need, but I could not understand why this would be one?
 It’s not like I was chased by a #saber tooth tiger and needed to be on the move!
 Why did I not allow myself to dwell on the pain and check again its origin?
 This is what I kept asking myself.
 Now I know it’s probably because of how I have been all my life, that damned hero syndrome and #prioritizing #others, #duty, #work, #deadlines and wanting the best for my family and team because this is what I had promised.
 This was actually a rope I had used to hang myself with, and I realised it is in the nature of people to might want to to take advantage of that if allowed, sometimes without an ounce of remorse.